gvwilson/sensibleadventures/arecibo/arecibo.md

 Third blinks.
 Is he an Astronaut?
-She heard one preach when she was younger, but few people believe anyone is going to return from other worlds to save them any longer, and even fewer find a way to reconcile that belief with service to the Mother.
+She heard one preach when she was younger, but few people believe those who fled the Crunch are going to return, and even fewer find a way to reconcile that belief with service to the Mother.

+She folds her hands in front of her chest.
-"Well, I hope you find what you're looking for," she says.
+"I hope you find what you're looking for," she says.

 He smiles.
 "I already have."
 He bows,
-picks up the walking stick and satchel that are half of everything he can call his own, and begins again.
+picks up the walking stick and satchel that are everything he can call his own, and begins again.